troclaux/notes/learning_techniques.md

 - avoid looking at answers immediately

 ### deliberate practice

-- focus on the hardest material deliberately.
+- focus on the hardest material deliberately
-- overlearning can be counterproductive.
+- overlearning can be counterproductive
-- interleave learning by mixing different topics.
+- interleave learning by mixing different topics

 ### testing and assessment

 - test checklist (did i do the following?):
   - effort in understanding
   - collaboration with classmates